 Open and save the map

-Start by opening the nassella tussock map in your map viewer.
+Start by opening the nassella tussock map in Map Viewer.

-- In a web browser, go to the Analysis quick exercise - Nassella tussock ranges map.
+- In a web browser, go to the Analysis quick lesson - Nassella tussock ranges map.
 Click Open in Map Viewer and sign in to your ArcGIS Online account if necessary.